SkyCiv Documentation

 4. Technical Documentation

-Isolated Footing Design Example in Accordance with ACI 318-14
+Isolated Footing Design Walkthrough with ACI 318-14

-SkyCiv Foundation includes the design of isolated footing conforming to the American Concrete Institute¹.
+SkyCiv FoundationDesign Module includes analyzing and designing isolated footing conforming to the American code ACI318-14.

 Dimension Requirements

-To determine the dimensions of a isolated footing, service or unfactored loads, such as dead (D), Live (L), Wind (W), Seismic (E), etc will be applied using Load Combinations, as defined by ACI 318-14.
+To determine the dimensions of an isolated footing, service or unfactored loads, such as dead (D), Live (L), Wind (W), Seismic (E), etc will be applied using Load Combinations, as defined by ACI 318-14.
 Whichever Load Combination governs will be considered the design load, and is compared to the allowable soil pressure as shown in Equation 1, as recommended in Section 13.2.6 of ACI 318-14.

 \(\text{q}_{\text{a}} = \frac{\text{P}_{\text{n}}}{\text{A}} \rightarrow \) Equation 1

-qa = allowable soil pressure
+qa = Allowable soil pressure

-Pn = unfactored design load
+Pn = Unfactored design load

 A = Foundation area